Appalachian State vs. UL Monroe NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Appalachian State and its opponents have scored at least 59.5 points -- this matchup's over/under -- only two times this season.
+- Appalachian State has combined with its opponents to score more than 57.5 points just twice this season.

-- UL Monroe's games have gone over 59.5 points in three of seven chances this season.
+- UL Monroe and its opponents have combined to score more than 57.5 points in four of seven games this season.

-- Saturday's total is 6.8 points higher than the combined 52.7 PPG average of the two teams.
+- The two teams combine to average 52.7 points per game, 4.8 less than the total in this contest.

-- These two squads combine to allow 58.4 points per game, 1.1 fewer than this contest's over/under.
+- The 58.4 points per game these two squads have surrendered to opponents this season are 0.9 more than the 57.5 over/under in this contest.

 Appalachian State Stats and Trends

-- In Appalachian State's seven games this season, it has four wins against the spread.
+- In Appalachian State's seven games this year, it has four wins against the spread.

-- The Mountaineers have yet to cover the spread this season when favored by 27.5 points or more.
+- This season, the Mountaineers are winless ATS when entering a game as a favorite of 27.5 points or more.

-- Appalachian State's games this year have hit the over three times in seven opportunities (42.9%).
+- Appalachian State's games this year have eclipsed the over/under three times in seven opportunities (42.9%).

 - When Appalachian State records more than 34.4 points, it is 1-1 against the spread and 2-0 overall.

-- The Mountaineers rack up 456.1 yards per game, just 7.4 more than the 448.7 the Warhawks allow per outing.
+- The Mountaineers average 456.1 yards per game, just 7.4 more than the 448.7 the Warhawks allow per matchup.

-- Appalachian State is 3-2 against the spread and 5-0 overall when the team churns out more than 448.7 yards.
+- Appalachian State is 3-2 against the spread and 5-0 overall when the team piles up more than 448.7 yards.

 - This year, the Mountaineers have 12 turnovers, two fewer than the Warhawks have takeaways (14).